ufal/mtmonkey/install/README.md

 -------------------------------

-* If you want the workers to be checked periodically and restarted on fail, adjust the crontab of $USER according to the mtmonkey.crontab file.
+* If you want the workers to be checked periodically and restarted on fail, adjust the crontab of `$USER` according to the `mtmonkey.crontab` file from this directory.

 * If you need the workers to be started and updated on the machine startup, copy the file `mtmworker_init` from this directory to `/etc/init.d` and link it to